awaitUser/hello-await/README.md

 # 🏗️ hello-await

-A personal CLI tool to display your developer profile card with an Arch Linux ASCII art logo.
+A personal CLI tool to display my info with an Arch Linux ASCII art logo.
 Perfect for sharing your skills and contact info in the terminal!

 **Note:** This is a personal project created for `await`.
 While others can customize and use it, it's primarily designed for individual use.